atsui888/Practical-Language-Processing/README.md

 By implementing this comprehensive NLP and NLU-based analysis system, the bank will be able to use a data-driven approach to gain deep insights into customer satisfaction, identify areas for improvement, and proactively address emerging trends and adapt quickly to changing customer needs and expectations.

 Notes: The client is fictitious, but this is a realistic use case for a bank’s call centre and the dataset used is specific to the banking domain.
+As banking datasets are limited, synthetic data generation techniques will be used in conjunction with limited human annotation.

 <h1>Design</h1>
 <h2>Solution Blueprint</h2>